PierreGode/MMM-Chores/README.md

 Any person not listed in `customLevelTitles` falls back to the global `levelTitles` array or the defaults.

+Custom reward titles can also be adjusted from the admin interface by clicking the Edit Rewards button next to a person's name.

 ### Per-person levels

 Each person earns experience separately.
 Their current level and title are stored